kubos/kubos/docs/sdk-installing.md

 ### Install Docker

 If you don't already have Docker installed see the Docker downloads for [Mac OS X](https://www.docker.com/products/docker-toolbox) or the installation docs for [Linux](https://docs.docker.com/engine/installation/).
-You should also read the [prerequisites](https://docs.docker.com/docker-for-mac/#/what-to-know-before-you-install).
+You should also read the [prerequisites](https://docs.docker.com/docker-for-mac/#/what-to-know-before-you-install) and your OS specific documentation on permissions and creating a docker user group.
+For an example see [create a docker user group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#create-a-docker-group) for Ubuntu Linux.

         $ docker --version